mmatschiner/tutorials/ml_phylogeny_inference/README.md

 	and you should see the version number as well as a list of contributing developers.
 If you do, you're ready to start the tutorial.

 * **FigTree:** The program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) by Andrew Rambaut is a very intuitive and useful tool for the visualization and (to a limited extent) manipulation of phylogenies encoded in [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html) format.
 Executables for Mac OS X, Linux, and Windows are provided on [http://tree.bio.ed.ac.uk/software/figtree/](http://tree.bio.ed.ac.uk/software/figtree/).

+* **R libraries:** The two R libraries [ape](https://cran.r-project.org/web/packages/ape/) and [phangorn](https://cran.r-project.org/web/packages/phangorn/) are required for the calculation of the Robinson-Foulds distance between phylogenies.

 <a name="raxml"></a>
 ## Maximum-likelihood phylogeny inference with RAxML